tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 ## Using a visual editor

+Before we get started, let's address an initial question about the approach we're taking.
 When creating your OpenAPI specification document, why should you use a visual/GUI editor, which hides the code (unless you toggle the view open) instead of coding every detail of the spec by hand?

 All approaches have their merits.
 But if you don't work with the OpenAPI specification enough to remember all the fields and syntax for each property, or if you're learning it for the first time, trying to get the syntax valid in the raw code can be challenging.
-Coding it by hand leads to many errors and forces you to spend a lot of time troubleshooting why the syntax is invalid.
+Coding by hand leads to many errors and forces you to spend a lot of time troubleshooting invalid syntax.

 Using an editor helps you avoid these errors and focus instead on the content.
-The less time you spend fiddling with syntax and more time fiddling on content, the better the documentation's outcome.
-For more on this philosophy (of not getting lost in the syntactical details of the spec, but instead focusing on content), read this post by Phil Sturgeon, who says Stoplight Studio is "an absolute game changer for API Design, and something I've been waiting for since I found out about it somewhere in 2018" ([Reinventing API Design with Stoplight Studio](https://phil.tech/2019/08/22/reinventing-api-design-stoplight-studio/)).
+The less time you spend fiddling with syntax and more time fiddling on content, the better the outcome of the documentation.
+For more on the philosophy of not getting lost in the syntactical details of the spec, but instead focusing on content, read this post by Phil Sturgeon, who says Stoplight Studio is "an absolute game changer for API Design, and something I've been waiting for since I found out about it somewhere in 2018" ([Reinventing API Design with Stoplight Studio](https://phil.tech/2019/08/22/reinventing-api-design-stoplight-studio/)).

+As a technical writer who likes working in Markdown and other raw formats, I can see the appeal of working directly in the code.
+But the OpenAPI syntax is quite complex, and YAML is fussy.
+I'd rather be worrying more about the content than addressing syntax questions.
+But even so, Stoplight lets you switch into the code view to work in that mode when you want, and switch back into the visual view when you want.
+This gives you the best of both worlds.

 ## Before we begin

 Before we begin the tutorial, note the following:

 * Stoplight Studio isn't the only GUI editor for creating OpenAPI specifications.
 You can also use [OpenAPI-GUI](https://mermade.github.io/openapi-gui/), [Apibldr](https://apibldr.com/), [SwaggerHub's visual editor](https://app.swaggerhub.com/help/ui/visual-editor), and others.
-However, I think Stoplight's editor is one of the most mature and user-friendly.
+(However, I think Stoplight's editor is one of the most mature and user-friendly.)
-* Although Stoplight has a commercial offering, their editor is free.
-In general, you can use the editor to create a valid specification and then choose the tool you want to use to render it (e.g., Stoplight, Redoc, Spectacle, Swagger UI, or some other display framework).
-You can also publish directly on Stoplight as a host for your documentation.
-My point is this: Once you have a valid OpenAPI specification, you have a variety of publishing options.
+* Although Stoplight has a commercial offering, their editor and documentation publishing are free (the [free tier](https://stoplight.io/pricing/) includes 2 projects and 3 authors).
+But in general, just because you're using the Stoplight Studio editor here, it doesn't mean you're wed to their documentation outputs.
+You can use the Stoplight Studio editor to create a valid specification, export it, and then choose the tool you want to use to render it (e.g., Stoplight, Redoc, Spectacle, Swagger UI, or some other display framework).
 * Stoplight's platform gives you a nice path toward more comprehensive documentation, including not only API reference content but also [conceptual documentation](docconceptual.html) and [tutorial content](docapiscode.html).
-In short, you can create markdown files [similar to Stoplight Studio's documentation](https://meta.stoplight.io/docs/studio/README.md).
-Their platform lets you create a more seamless documentation experience for your readers across many different types of content.
+In short, you can create Markdown files [similar to Stoplight Studio's documentation](https://meta.stoplight.io/docs/studio/README.md).
+Their platform lets you create a more seamless documentation experience for your readers across many different types of content, providing you with a complete publishing solution &mdash; not just a way to create reference content.
 (This tutorial will only cover creating API reference content, though.)
+* This tutorial should take about 30 minutes to an hour.
+No special technical knowledge is required.

-* Full disclaimer: Stoplight is one of the sponsors of my site.
+**Full disclaimer:** Stoplight is one of the sponsors of my site.
 I would still recommend this approach regardless of any site sponsorship.
 It makes sense to use an editor when your content must conform to a highly technical syntax.

 ## What you'll build

-In this tutorial, we'll use sample information from the [OpenWeatherMap API](https://openweathermap.org/api) (more specifically, the [Current weather data endpoint](https://openweathermap.org/current)), which is the same API we've been using in this course uses in other areas, such as the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).
+In this tutorial, we'll use sample information from the [OpenWeatherMap API](https://openweathermap.org/api) (more specifically, the [Current weather data endpoint](https://openweathermap.org/current)), which is the same API we've been using in other tutorials, such as the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).

 Here's the [documentation output](https://idratherbewriting.stoplight.io/docs/openweathermap3/reference/openweathermap.v1.yaml/paths/~1weather/get) that you'll build in this tutorial: